Top 15 Places To Visit In Zadar For A Perfect Blend Of History, Nature & Coastal Beauty

 Photo: Hajotthu / Wikimedia Commons

 This circular solar installation absorbs sunlight during the day and creates a colourful light display at night.
 Architect Nikola Bašić designed it to consist of glass panels with photovoltaic cells that power an interactive LED show.
-The patterns shift as people walk across the surface, creating an ever-changing visual effect, making it one of the best places to visit in Zadar.
+The patterns shift as people walk across the surface, creating an ever-changing visual effect, making it one of the unique places to visit in Zadar.
 It is positioned near the Sea Organ and represents the connection between nature and technology.
 The monument pays tribute to the Sun and how it shapes life along the Dalmatian coast.

 Entry Fee: Free